MajorLift/parseJSONTree/README.md

-# JSON Parser using AST Traversal
+# JSON Parser

-- Features: Performs Reverse Post-Order Traversal of the JSON Abstract Syntax Tree, and Iterative DFS of matching brackets.
+- Performs Reverse Post-Order Traversal of the JSON Abstract Syntax Tree.
 - Time complexity is roughly linear, and by avoiding recursive calls, the parser is able to process larger inputs efficiently.
-- Input validation and sanitization is almost completely abstracted away.
+- Input validation and sanitization is not implemented.
 Matching brackets and adherence to JSON formatting rules is assumed.